pbatyuk/articles/README.md

 Facility and at the Facility for Antiproton and Ion Research in Darmstadt (Publication2)

 3. Light cluster production at NICA (Publication3)

+4. Femtoscopy with identified charged particles for the NICA energy range (Publication4)